 The other objectives were personal to each executive officer and varied based upon the executive's position and responsibilities as they related to the Company's overall business plan.
-A summary of each executive's objectives are as follows:
+A summary of each executive's objectives is as follows:

-- Mr. Brugger's objectives primarily involved providing leadership in achieving the Company's 2012 objectives, implementing a strategic plan for the Company that was established by our Board of Directors prior to 2012, ensuring that the proper resources are in place, focusing the Company's associates on accomplishing the top priorities and ensuring that the Company maintains a conservative balance sheet. - Mr. Williams' objectives primarily involved identifying and acquiring hotels that are a strategic fit for the Company, successfully completing dispositions of certain of the Company's hotels, developing a process for evaluating, planning and implementing capital expenditure programs for several of the Company's hotels, and controlling costs and asset managing the Company's hotels in order to achieve the budgets for each hotel within targets established by our Board of Directors. - Mr. Mahoney's objectives primarily involved maintaining the leverage targets established by our Board, completing the financing of the Lexington Hotel New York, continuing the professional development of himself and his direct reports, managing the Company's investor relations and evaluating corporate-level opportunities. - Mr. Tennis' objectives primarily involved advising senior management on, and managing the process for, all hotel acquisitions, dispositions and other transactions, overseeing the Allerton Hotel legal proceedings, entering into the franchise agreement for the Lexington Hotel New York brand conversion and assessing and advising on the Company's corporate governance policies, risk management policies and executive compensation.
+- Mr. Brugger's objectives primarily involved providing leadership in achieving the Company's 2013 objectives, implementing a strategic plan for the Company that was established by our Board of Directors prior to 2013, focusing the Company's associates on accomplishing the top priorities, recruiting a Chief Operating Officer, establishing priorities for capital expenditures while putting in place resources to complete the capital projects and developing a plan to articulate the Company's strategy to its investors. - Mr. Tanenbaum's objectives primarily involved establishing and implementing revenue maximization strategies, improving operating profit margins, developing a process for monitoring and completing capital expenditures, completing the renovation of the Lexington Hotel New York and completing the design, scope and execution of the property improvement plans for the Westin Washington D.C.
+City Center, Westin San Diego, Hilton Boston Downtown and Hilton Burlington. - Mr. Mahoney's objectives primarily involved maintaining the leverage targets established by our Board of Directors, completing the financing of one or more hotels, continuing the professional development of himself and his direct reports, managing the Company's investor relations and evaluating corporate-level opportunities. - Mr. Tennis' objectives primarily involved advising senior management on, and managing the process for, all hotel acquisitions, dispositions and other transactions, overseeing certain legal proceedings, overseeing the legal documentation for all financings and refinancings and assessing and advising on the Company's corporate governance policies, risk management policies and executive compensation.

 Our Compensation Committee requested that each of the executives prepare a report summarizing individual achievements relative to individual business objectives, and our Compensation Committee asked our Chief Executive Officer to provide his assessment of each officer and a self-assessment of his own performance.
-Following the review of the reports and a detailed discussion with our Chief Executive Officer regarding each of the other officers, our Compensation Committee concluded that each of the executives substantially completed all of the individual objectives and that each executive earned a target payout for the individual component of each executive's bonus.
+Following the review of the reports and a detailed discussion with our Chief Executive Officer regarding each of the other officers, our Compensation Committee concluded that each of the executives substantially completed all of the individual objectives and that each executive, except for Mr. Brugger, earned a maximum payout for the individual component of each executive's bonus.
+Our Compensation Committee concluded that Mr. Brugger earned 80% of the maximum payout for the individual performance component of his bonus.